Johnny112F/fenixclock-plugin/app/public/wp-content/plugins/fenixclock/README.md

 Currently, the creation of the overlay also handles the insertion of data into the table on the backend.

 -Add testing for frontend and backend i.e. unit tests, integrations tests, end to end....

+-Sanitize SQL inputs if form is used in user admin page so that sql injection is an impossibility if the site is deployed.
+At this time for testing the site in local development this is not necessary but should absolutely be done if this plugin were to be used on a fully deployed site an if forms requiring sanitization are used.

 ## Contributing